lukakralj/GpioManager_App/README.md

 # GpioManager_App
 A mobile app that is used to remotely manage GPIO pins on the DragonBoard 410c - from everywhere!

+You can read more about this project in [this blog post](https://lukakralj.com/gpio-manager/).

 ## Aim
 The purpose of this project was to set up a basis for a remote control of various components that are connected to GPIO pins on the DragonBoard (DB).
 The app enables to turn those components on and off with a single tap, or it can display if a sensor-like component is triggered or not.
 This app (together with the [server](https://github.com/lukakralj/GpioManager_Server)) can be a good starting point to create an IoT hub that can allow the control of many devices from your phone.